S3-working-group/s3-practical-guide/src/building-organizations/delegate-influence.md

 Decentralize power to influence within defined constraints.
 Enable people to decide and act for themselves in response to organizational drivers.

-Delegator supports people to deliver value:
+The delegator supports people in delivering value by:

-- define domains of accountability and autonomy clearly,
+- defining domains of accountability and autonomy clearly
-- ensure ongoing learning and development,
+- ensuring ongoing learning and development
-- provide support as needed.
+- providing support as needed

 Adjust constraints incrementally, considering capabilities, reliability and outcome.